kanidm/kanidm/book/src/integrations/ldap.md

 entryuuid: 22a65b6c-80c8-4e1a-9b76-3f3afdff8400
 ```

-It is recommended that client applications filter accounts that can login with `(class=account)` and
-groups with `(class=group)`.
-If possible, group membership is defined in RFC2307bis or Active
-Directory style.
-This means groups are determined from the "memberof" attribute which contains a DN
-to a group.

 LDAP binds can use any unique identifier of the account.
 The following are all valid bind DNs for
 the object listed above (if it was a POSIX account, that is).